Network Performance Monitoring Solution

-About Operations Management Suite

-Operations Management Suite (OMS) is a cloud-based solution for IT management that gives operational insights by correlating the logs and performance data collected from any Operating System (Microsoft Windows as well as Linux) or application deployed in cloud (Microsoft Azure or Amazon Web Services) or on-premises.

-It monitors IT infrastructure and provides more visibility and control by identifying and assessing security risks, automating administrative tasks using PowerShell, and integrating cloud backups for business continuity.

 Network Performance Monitor

-Network Performance Monitor (NPM) is a network monitoring solution from the Operations Management Suite, that monitors networks.
+Network Performance Monitor (NPM) is network monitoring from the Operations Management Suite, that monitors networks.
 NPM monitors the availability of connectivity and quality of connectivity between multiple locations within and across campuses, private and public clouds.
-The solution uses synthetic transactions to test for reachability and can be used on any IP network irrespective of the make and model of network routers or switches deployed.
+It uses synthetic transactions to test for reachability and can be used on any IP network irrespective of the make and model of network routers or switches deployed.